 The Group recognises the value of a diverse and skilled workforce and is committed to creating and maintaining an inclusive and collaborative workplace culture in which all can thrive.
 The Group advocates the principles of equal employment opportunities and diversity without any forms of discrimination.
-Discrimination including unjust or prejudicial treatment to anyone due to certain personal characteristics, such as race, gender, ethnicity, religion, age and marital status, is strictly forbidden.
+Discrimination, including unjust or prejudicial treatment of anyone due to certain personal characteristics, such as race, gender, ethnicity, religion, age and marital status, is strictly forbidden.

-As an established service company in Malaysia, the Group values racial diversity at the workplace and respects all employees regardless of their race and ethnicity.
+The Group values racial diversity in the workplace and respects all employees regardless of their race and ethnicity.
 In respect of each other's religious beliefs, the Group upholds employment policies that support diversity.
 For example, Muslim male employees are entitled to extended lunch hours to fit obligations to perform Friday prayers.
 The Group strives to understand both the social and cultural complexities inherent in embracing differences to promote an equal and fair workplace.

-As at 30 June 2022, the Group had a total of 298 (As at 30 June 2021: 375) employees which are all full-time employees.
+As at 30 June 2023, the Group had a total of 510 (As at 30 June 2022: 298) employees which are all full-time employees.
 The distribution of employees according to gender, age group and geographical region is as follows:

-During the Financial Year, the Group's overall employee turnover rate was approximately 15.10% (2021: 10.93%)1.
-The table below illustrates the employee turnover rate by gender, age group and geographical region:
+During the Financial Year, the Group's overall employee turnover rate was approximately 12.35% (2022: approximately 15.10%)1.
+The table below shows the employee turnover rate by gender, age group and geographical region: